Han00127/Prot-Sequence-generation/README.md

-# Structure-informed Langugage Models Are Protein Designers
+# Using Structure-informed Langugage Models Are Protein Designers

 This is the unofficial code of the arxiv paper *Structure-informed Language Models Are Protein Designers* published by *Zhang Zaixiang et al*